ByteRookie/AGS_Service/README.md

 # Changelog

+### v1.5.2
+- Ignore repeated turn-off events so no extra stop commands fire once the system is off.

 ### v1.5.1
 - Source changes from the AGS media player now ignore the playback check so playlists switch instantly.
 Automations still wait for idle speakers.